-^{1.} The next generation PMU incorporates PEBS_FMT=5h as described in Section 19.6.2.4.2 of the Intel[®] 64 and IA-32 Architectures Software Developer's Manual, Volume 3B.
+The next generation PMU incorporates PEBS_FMT=5h as described in Section 20.6.2.4.2 of the Intel[®] 64 and IA-32 Architectures Software Developer's Manual, Volume 3B.

-10.1.2 Reporting of Hybrid Resources
+8.1.2 Reporting Per Logical Processor

-CPUID leaf 23H provides a true-view of per core-type PMU capabilities.
-For hybrid processors, those that set CPUID.(EAX=07H, ECX=0H):EDX.Hybrid[bit 15], the new leaf reports the actual support of the individual core-type the CPUID instruction was executed on.
-This implies that values returned by this leaf may vary based on the core-type.
-This applies to all sub-leaves and registers.
+CPUID leaf 23H provides a true-view of per logical processor PMU capabilities.
+This leaf reports the actual support of the individual logical processor that the CPUID instruction was executed on; this applies to all sub-leaves.